syncfusion-content/blazor-docs/blazor/datagrid/how-to/use-radio-button-instead-of-checkbox.md

 ---
 layout: post
-title: Use Radio Button instead of Checkbox in Blazor DataGrid | Syncfusion
+title: Use Radio Button for Selection in Blazor DataGrid | Syncfusion
 description: Learn here all about how to use radio button instead of checkbox in single selection mode in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid